kimono-koans/httm/README.md

 The `httm` project contains two components:

 1. The `httm` executable: To install `git clone` this repo, and `cargo build` for right now.
 Sorry kids!
-3. `httm_restore.sh` script -- To install just place somewhere in your PATH.
+3. The `httm_restore.sh` script: To install just place somewhere in your PATH.
 Depends upon `sk` or [skim](https://github.com/lotabout/skim) because that's my jam.

 ## License